thewiselad/ticktastic-workshop/README.md

    * What is a placeholder and why everyone is an idiot.

+## Commit 4 - Styling the markup with CSS

+We now look at prettifying up the HTML structure using the wizadry of CSS.

+ * Planning your styling
+   * Consider color blindness / partial sight
+   * Consider "Trust in design" and the Aesthetic-Usability Effect.
+Design = important.
+   * Counter to this, consider performance.
+Fast = important.
+   * Balance these.
+I dare you.
+   * Other common affordances - abbreviation / explicitness.
+Consider audience.
+ * Making it happen - implementing a design
+   * CSS formatting, source control and Cmd/Ctrl-F.
+   * Browsers - Ugh.
+Use a reset.
+(Eric Meyer / HTML5 BP) Even better - use HTML5 BP or similar.
+   * Why id's are the devil and element-based styles are worse.
+(Unless they're not.)
+   * Grids - they're pretty good.
+(But we won't use one)
+    * padding wrappers vs box-sizing: border-box
+    * The necessary evil of negative margins.
+   * BEM / OOCSS
+   * Page title - em sizing vs px
+   * Form styling
+     * box model
+     * Block vs inline
+   * Form title
+     * Absolute / relative position
+     * nudging stuff about in the inspector.
+It's not cheating, but it feels like it is.
+   * List stylez
+    * The DOM tree - and why I've avoided it until now.
+(Arms-race specificity.
+Code drift on large projects)

 ## Footnotes

 <sup name="f1" id="f1">1</sup> Not technically required by the html spec, as the others are, but very important in the same way.